PEtab-dev/PEtab/doc/documentation_data_format.rst

 unambiguous way, we use a `YAML <https://yaml.org/>`_ file.

-This file also allows specifying a PEtab version (as the format is not unlikely to change in the future).
+This file also allows specifying a PEtab version (as the format is not unlikely to change in the future) and employed PEtab extensions.

 Furthermore, this can be used to describe parameter estimation problems comprising multiple models (more details below).